BloodChiefStromberg/pinenotes/README.md

 - 3 Dots -> Show System
 - Search for "Settings" and open

-Enable ADB the standard way.
+Enable ADB the standard way by selecting "About tablet" and tapping the "build number" entry 7 times.
 This didn't work immediately for me, so I also set the "Default USB configuration" to PTP, after which I had to reenable ADB.
+Make sure you have enabled "USB Debugging" in the "developer options".
 Then I got the permission prompt.

 ### Magisk